hoangthangta/WikiDes/README.md

 * random: The data is splitred by random topics.
 The sets will have random topics.

 ## Phrase 2.
 Candidate ranking
-Similar to Phase, there are 2 groups of datasets by 2 ways of data splitting, different topic splitting and random topic splitting.
+Similar to Phase 1, there are 2 groups of datasets by 2 ways of data splitting, different topic splitting and random topic splitting.
 The data distribution is training set ~ 75%, validation set ~ 12.5%, and test set ~ 12.5%.

 # Contact